erwa/notes/latex.md

 ### Whitespace / Spacing / Newline / Blank lines

 ```
+~  % adds some spacing in math mode
 \,  % tiny nonbreaking space (will not go to next line or page)
 % https://practicaltypography.com/nonbreaking-spaces.html